penguintutor/lc-building/fileformat.md

 First entry is name for the wall (for user), followed by a list of lines to define edges)

 After list of points holds gui information, including view (eg. "front") and position within that view eg. [0,0].
 Note this applies to position within that view only, not how it will output.
-New entries default to [0,0] and can be moved by the user.
+New entries default to [0,0] or available position and can be moved by the user.

 ## Roofs